poojanagrawal/mesalabs-day1/lab2/README.rst

 core mass.
 How does it compare to to the model with the weaker overshooting?
 Do you have an idea why?

 * SOLUTION: The convective core reaches a very similar maximum mass as in the low overshooting case.
 Similar as before, one can see that there are weak pulses in the mass growth that are linked to convection regions forming directly on top of the overshooting region.
 It seems, like these convective regions prevent the core to grow further.
 This is a well-known problem that is encountered during CHeB in low and intermediate mass stars.
-Here, the modelling of the convective boundaries is challenging and have do do with the Nabla_rad profile changing during the evolution leading to the formation of with the formation of the convective region forming when reaching a local minimum.
+Here, the modelling of the convective boundaries is challenging and has to do with the Nabla_rad profile changing during the evolution leading to the formation of with the formation of the convective region forming when reaching a local minimum.
 It is not clear if this of physical or numerical nature, but you will learn more about this in the concluding lecture.

 Numerical methods to prevent the formation of the convective zone
 -----------------------------------------------------------------